 An on-the-record review is not right for everyone.
 The judge will only look at the evidence in your file when making this decision, so if you are relying on expert witness testimony to strengthen your case, an on-the-record review may not be appropriate.
 This review is best for applicants who have recently submitted new medical records that strengthen their claim and clearly prove their disabilities.
 For these applicants, an on-the-record review can shorten the appeals process and help them get the benefits they deserve as quickly as possible.

 Are you appealing the denial of your disability claim?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. at once.
 We will stand by your side through every step of the appeals process to fight for the benefits you deserve.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.